The Innovative Ministry Centre

 The steering team for the project currently includes:

-Ron Ewart (TUCC), Janet Marshall (Anglican Diocese) (co-chairs), Tay Moss (staff support), Jill Strapp (staff support), Stephen Milton (UCC), Ann Shirley Sutherland (UCC), Bri-anne Swan (UCC), Dave Krause (Anglican Diocese), Christyn Perkons (Anglican Diocese), Chris Brittain (Trinity College, Toronto).
+Ron Ewart (TUCC), Janet Marshall (Anglican Diocese) (co-chairs), Tay Moss (staff support), Jill Strapp (staff support), Greg Glatz (UCC), Stephen Milton (UCC), Bri-anne Swan (UCC), Dave Krause (Anglican Diocese), Christyn Perkons (Anglican Diocese).

 We are grateful for the partnerships and financial support that makes this project possible:

-Funding for staff support from TUCC and for research support from TUCC’s Douglas Varey Innovative Ministry Fund; seed funding from the Presbyteries of Toronto Conference Corporation granted thanks to the former Toronto Southeast, South West, and Living Waters Presbyteries; and the generous provision of space and technological support by Emmanuel College, Toronto, and the staff support of the Congregational Development Department of the Anglican Diocese of Toronto and Trinity College at the University of Toronto.
+Funding for staff support from TUCC and for research support from TUCC’s Douglas Varey Innovative Ministry Fund; seed funding from the Presbyteries of Toronto Conference Corporation granted thanks to the former Toronto Southeast, South West, and Living Waters Presbyteries; and the generous provision of space and technological support by Emmanuel College, Toronto, and the staff support of the Congregational Development Department of the Anglican Diocese of Toronto.
 Discussion partners also include the EDGE network of the United Church of Canada.